Home » General Knowledge » Russian Oil And Gas Banning Effect On Worldwide Prices

 Russia is the second-largest producer of oil and natural gas in the world; conflict or sanctions could further undermine the oil market at a time when strong demand outstrips limited supply.

 Prices soared to their highest level since 2008 (History of oil and gas prices).
 A month ago, oil cost about $90 per barrel.
-Even before the ban was introduced, prices soared above $120 a barrel as buyers shunned Russian oil and refiners feared sanctions.
+Before the ban was introduced, prices soared above $120 a barrel as buyers shunned Russian oil and refiners feared sanctions.
 Hours before Biden’s announcement, Shell said it would stop buying Russian oil and natural gas and close its filling stations.

-Goldman Sachs analysts estimate that if oil prices reach $150 a barrel, US economic growth will drop by half a percentage point this year as high gasoline prices eat into consumer spending.
+Goldman Sachs analysts estimate that if oil prices reach $150 a barrel, US economic growth will drop by half a percentage this year as high gasoline prices consume consumer spending.
 They warn that the prospect of higher inflation, with prices already rising at their fastest rate in 40 years, could increase the likelihood that workers will demand higher wages, leading to a so-called “wage-price spiral.”
 GasBuddy, which tracks gasoline prices, predicts that gasoline prices in the United States could soon average $4.5 a gallon (3 liters) and $6 in California.

 oil price increases